-Turkey targets foster families in post-coup crackdown: official
+Turkey targets foster families in post-coup crackdown: government official

 Luxembourg's foreign minister said this month that Turkey's handling of dismissed civil servants reminded him of methods used by the Nazis and that eventually the EU would have to respond with sanctions.

-Such comments have infuriated Ankara, which has criticized Europe for a lack of solidarity following the coup.
+Such comments have infuriated Ankara, which has accused the EU of demonstrating a lack of solidarity following the coup.
 Erdogan last week warned the EU that Turkey could unleash a new wave of migrants on Europe if relations deteriorated further.

+Separately, authorities have opened a case against 50 coup plotters accused of attempting to assassinate Erdogan on the night of the putsch, broadcaster NTV said on Monday.
+Of those, 47 are currently in jail and three are still being sought.

+The suspects allegedly launched an attack on a hotel where Erdogan was on holiday with his family in the southwestern resort of Marmaris.
+Having been tipped off that he was in danger, Erdogan had fled the hotel by the time they arrived.

-(Writing by Tuvan Gumrukcu; Editing by David Dolan and Gareth Jones)
+Writing by Tuvan Gumrukcu; Editing by David Dolan and Gareth Jones